3. SW4RM Protocol Specification¶

 Distributed Tracing:

-- OpenTelemetry-compliant distributed tracing across all service boundaries
+- The system implements OpenTelemetry-compliant distributed tracing across all service boundaries.

 -